Cocos Island: Terrestrial

 The island has over 400 known species of insects, of which 65 (16%) are endemic.
 The greatest diversity is found among the Lepidoptera and Formicidae.
 Over 50 species of other arthropods have been described (spiders, centipedes, millipedes, and isopods).

 Two species of lizard are found on the island, the Cocos Island anole (Anolis townsendi) and the Pacific least gecko (Sphaerodactylus pacificus); both are endemic.
 No amphibians have been reported.

 Nearly 90 bird species have been reported.
-The island and neighboring rocks are home to large nesting colonies of migratory seabirds, including the brown booby (Sula leucogaster), red-footed booby (Sula sula), great frigatebird (Fregata minor), white tern (Gygis alba) and brown noddy (Anous stolidus).
-Seven species of land birds inhabit the island, including three endemics: the Cocos cuckoo (Coccyzus ferrugineus), Cocos flycatcher (Nesotriccus ridgwayi) and Cocos finch (Pinaroloxias inornata), with the latter two being monotypic in their respective genera.
+The island and neighboring rocks are home to large nesting colonies of migratory seabirds, including the Cocos booby (Sula brewsteri), red-footed booby (Sula sula), great frigatebird (Fregata minor), white tern (Gygis alba) and brown noddy (Anous stolidus).
+Seven species of land birds inhabit the island, including three endemics: the Cocos cuckoo (Coccyzus ferrugineus), Cocos flycatcher (Nesotriccus ridgwayi) and Cocos finch (Pinaroloxias inornata), with the latter one being the only member of its genus.
 The island has been designated an Important Bird Area (IBA) by BirdLife International.

 The island has no native land mammal species, but humans have introduced five: pigs, deer, goats, cats, and rats.
 Because they harm the local ecosystems by either foraging native flora or preying on native fauna, they are the subject of control efforts.